Thinkorswim rating

 • Scans

-Next to this menu is a section that shows your Account Summary and Watchlists.
-The far-right side displays the main workspace for the tab you’ve selected.
-The Scans tab opens a stock screener, while the Trade tab offers option chains, a small chart, time & sales data, and Level II quotes.
+Next to this column is another column for Account Summary and Watchlists.
+And the final column on the right is an area for one of the 4 choices noted above.
+The Scans tab produces a stock screener.
+The Trade tab has all sorts of useful features, including option chains, a small chart, time & sales data, and Level II quotes.

 Free Charles Schwab/thinkorswim Account